-What was in your life that you had to find a way to emotionally stay safe?
-Or keep others safe?
+What was in your life that made you or others emotionally or physically safe?
 Maybe you can use this as a journal exercise, and write about other situations with which you had to deal in your family, in your culture, even in your country.

-2) Recognize the strategy you used to stay emotionally as safe as you could.
+2) Recognize the strategy (or the “rules”) you used to stay emotionally as safe as you could.

-Remember yourself as a child — how it felt to be you.
+Remember yourself as a child and compassionately realize how it felt to be you.
 What did you do to try to feel loved, secure or safe?
-What role did you play in your family?
-Diane once told me that her job in the family was to make her very drunk dad laugh, so he wouldn’t be vicious to the others.
+What rules did you learn to abide by?
+What role did you play?
+A patient once told me that her job in the family was to make her very drunk dad laugh, so he wouldn’t be vicious to the others.

-Yet how did this affect her as adult?
-She was still using it.
-She was “the jokester,” someone who used humor to hide pain that she felt.
-It had become her armor as well, never allowing others to get too close; she was quick with a joke but reluctant to have deep interactions with others in which she might feel truly seen.
+How did this affect her as adult?
+She used humor to hide pain.
+It had become her armor, never allowing others to get too close; she was quick with a joke but reluctant to have deep interactions with others in which she might feel truly seen.

-3) Identify the beliefs you formed about yourself, your role with others and with your world.
+3) Identify the beliefs you formed about your role with others and with your world.

 That could be, “I’m not worth being loved.”
 Or, “I have to be the best.”
 Or.
 “My job is to take care of others.”
 If you still are living by that engrained belief, it can cause chaos.

 Walker, who was abused as a child, was told, “You’re never going to amount to anything.”
 His emotional survival strategy was to believe, “I’ll be successful, no matter what.”
 He was a super achiever as a student, receiving a scholarship to a highly-rated school.